ndouglas-cloudsmith/cork-sec154-owasp-llm/README.md

 <br/><br/>

 ## Oh no, a Sleeper Agent
-In the rush to build really cool AI tool in Kubernetes, you downloaded a [Modelfile](https://docs.ollama.com/modelfile) that was acting as a sleeper agent.
+In the rush to build really cool AI tool, you downloaded a [Modelfile](https://docs.ollama.com/modelfile) that was acting as a sleeper agent.
 This behavioural manipulation is a perfect example of Supply Chain Poisoning.
 ```
 cat << 'EOF' > SleeperAgent
 FROM smollm2:135m